DHTMLX/docs-suite/docs/grid/usage_history.md

 **Related sample:** [Grid.
 History.
 Adding a custom action](https://snippet.dhtmlx.com/i9rm4vsd)

-To make the process of adding new actions into the Grid history more flexible, you can apply the related events of the `history` object:
+To add new actions into the Grid history more flexibly, you can apply the related events of the `history` object:
 - [`beforeAdd`](grid/api/history/beforeadd_event.md)
 - [`afterAdd`](grid/api/history/afteradd_event.md)

 ### Removing the last action

 You can remove the last action from the Grid history using the [`remove()`](grid/api/history/remove_method.md) method of the `history` object.
-Note that if the history is empty or the module is disabled, the operation is ignored and the [`error`](grid/api/history/error_event.md) event is triggered (for a disabled module).
+Note that if the history is empty or the module is disabled, Grid ignores the operation; for a disabled module it also triggers the [`error`](grid/api/history/error_event.md) event.

 The following example shows removing the last action from the history after modifying a value: